-On one side of the digital divide is your prospect, wondering whether or not to get in touch with you for a quote.
-One the other side, you are sitting at your office desk, hoping for a call from someone new.
-The only thing keeping you apart is your contact us page.
+On one side of the digital divide is your prospect, wondering whether or not to get in touch with you for a quote or to get some burning questions answered before they hand over their money.

 1. Introductory words

-The first contact is a bit like a first date.
+The first contact for a business is a bit like a first date.
 You need to woo the person.
 Don’t stick with “just the facts”.

 2. Your Business Trading Name

 You want your clients to know the correct trading name of your business (particularly useful for those hard to spell business names).

 3. Your Postal Address

 Your postal address serves three purposes: It is for your clients who want to send you something fabulous via snail mail, to help Google know your geographic location so you can turn up in local searches, and to help accounts people complete your details in their accounting system.

 If you see clients at your premises, then include your street address on your contact page.

 5. Your Contact Phone Number